auth0/docs/articles/quickstart/webapp/django/download.md

 python manage.py runserver 3000
 ```

-You can also run it from a [Docker](https://www.docker.com) image with the following commands:
+You can also run it from a <a href="https://www.docker.com" target="_blank">Docker</a> image with the following commands:

 ```bash
 # In Linux / macOS